rhomman/first-test/README.md

 # First-test repository
-Test to create a new repository and share with KaHed.
+Test to create a new repository, create branches and share.